 Agathi Beach, Rhodes is situated near a medieval castle

-Agathi is a small sandy beach which lies on a scenic cove, close to the Medieval castle of Faraklos and Haraki Beach, located 10 kilometers (six miles) north of Lindos village and 38 km (24 miles) southeast of Rhodes City.
+Agathi is a small sandy beach which lies on a scenic cove close to the Medieval castle of Faraklos and Haraki Beach located 10 kilometers (six miles) north of Lindos village and 38 km (24 miles) southeast of Rhodes Town.

 The beautiful scenery of this area is complemented by rose-gold sands and turquoise waters.
 The beach offers sun beds, showers, and umbrellas, as well as three canteens that offer refreshments and snacks.

-Found 8 km (five miles) south of Rhodes town, Kallithea Beach is well known for its hot medicinal springs, which were once exploited by the Italians but are no longer functional.
+Found 8 km (five miles) south of the town of Rhodes, Kallithea Beach is well known for its hot medicinal springs, which were once exploited by the Italians but are no longer functional.